jcdalton2201/karma-hy-html-reporter/README.md

 karma-hy-html-reporter
 ======================

-a karma reporter that produce a simple angular page for display
+a karma reporter that produce a simple angular page for display.
+Click on the suite card to see all of the tests.

 ## Installation
 add karma-hy-html-reporter to your `package.json`.